bertil291utn/tracking_musique_api/README.md

 # Spotify stats API

-### This is the backe for spotify stats musique tracking app.
+### This is the backend for spotify stats musique tracking app.
 A web app will let you know your monthly stats about your artists tracks.

 *Go check it out the front end [repository]() where you'll find the live demo app*